hazelweakly/hazelweakly.me/src/blog/home-baked-abstractions-store-bought-implementations.md

 3. The secret third option: YOLO on your own
    - There should be a well defined list of "all the things the platform and golden path give you"
    - There should be a well understood set of tooling that helps verify whether or not a service fulfills all the needed criteria.
 The golden path and the platform use it, but there's nothing stopping you from using it
-   - Should your secret third option become sufficiently fleshed out and widely utilized, it can "graduate" into the platform and you can gradually wean yourself off of needing to run it yourself
+   - Should your secret third option become sufficiently fleshed out and widely utilised, it can "graduate" into the platform and you can gradually wean yourself off of needing to run it yourself

 One possible way this could work might be: